-Prerequisite: Accuplacer Reading score of 56 or ACT Reading score of 21 or ACT English score of 18 or MCA Reading score of 1047; gr 11 - 3.0 cumulative GPA;
+Prerequisite: Accuplacer Reading score of 237 or ACT Reading score of 21 or MCA Reading

-Students must attend online classes the first week of the semester.
-In addition, there are several mandatory attendance days throughout the semester.
-Daily attendance may be required for students whose grade falls below a C. The AAHS attendance policy will apply to required attendance days for online classes.
+There are two mandatory attendance days during the semester.
+The AAHS attendance policy will apply to required attendance days for online classes.

 This course will survey the history of the American people since Reconstruction.
 Social, political, economic and cultural developments will be covered.
 A multi-cultural perspective will be incorporated into the course; taking into account those Americans denied access to positions of political and economic power in the past.
 Analytical skills focusing on reading, writing and the use of primary documents will be emphasized.
 This course will be transcribed as HIST 1473 United States History Since 1865 (3 credits) at Central Lakes College.